Skip to content

 When you create a resource in your SST app, two things happen.
 First, the resource is created by making a bunch of calls to your cloud provider.
 Second, SST makes a call to get the resource from the cloud provider.
 The data that it gets back is stored in your state.

-When you reference a resource, it skips the creation step and just gets the resource.
+When you lookup a resource, it skips the creation step and just gets the resource.
 It does this every time you deploy.
 But the object you get in both cases is the same.

-You reference a resource by passing in a property of the resource.
-These properties are the same ones that you’d use if you were trying to import them.
+The properties used to do a lookup are the same ones that you’d use if you were trying to import them.

-We’ve compiled a list of the most commonly referenced low-level resources and their Import Properties.
+We’ve compiled a list of the most commonly lookedup low-level resources and their Import Properties.

 Most low-level resources come with a static get method that use this property to look up the resource.